baltimoreheritage/civil-rights-heritage/_pages/equal-employment.md

 ## January 1931: Afro’s advertising department surveys Pennsylvania Avenue businesses

-Afro’s advertising department surveyed businesses along Pennsylvania Avenue, found few blacks owned or worked in businesses, suggested “Do not spend your money where you cannot work” as a rallying cry for a campaign urging the Urban League to pressure to employ more black people
+Afro’s advertising department surveyed businesses along Pennsylvania Avenue, found few blacks owned or worked in businesses, suggested "Do not spend your money where you cannot work" as a rallying cry for a campaign urging the Urban League to pressure to employ more black people

 ## 1931: City-Wide Young People’s Forum organized